 Availability of nominations

-Following its last meeting the committee will provide the YALSA Office with the final annotated list of selected titles.
+Following its last meeting the blogging team will provide the YALSA Office with the final annotated list of selected titles.
 The final annotated list will be made available on the YALSA website and will also appear in a spring issue of Booklist.
 YALSA will include the final BFYA list in its annual Best of the Best for Young Adults compilation of selection and award titles for young adults.

 Use of the List